Our Best Minimalist Living Tips

 Every action has a consequence, but you can be blind to the potential outcomes if you approach decision-making in a narrow-minded way.
 Sharpen you strategic skills so you have a good grasp of the real trade-offs you’re making when you choose one thing over another.

 No, you can’t give the middle finger to everything in your life – but when you have a strong resistance towards doing perhaps it’s a sign that you should give in to procrastination and just try being.
+It seems counterintuitive as a minimalist trick, but it works wonders.

 I have a wonderful tip for moments when you are restless, bored, confused, or at a standstill.
 Keep standing still.
 Being still, with no particular goal or agenda, is a legitimate activity.
 And it serves as a wonderful means of balancing constant moving and doing.